 Uterine size much larger than expected for dates

 Symptoms or signs of preeclampsia in 1st or 2nd trimester

-Passage of grapelike tissue
+Vaginal passage of grapelike tissue

 Suggestive findings (eg, mass containing multiple cysts, absence of a fetus and amniotic fluid) seen during ultrasonography done to evaluate pregnancy